asyncapi/website/content/docs/getting-started/publishing.md

 ---

 {{% notice %}}
 This article is about version 2.0.0-rc1 of the specification.
-Please, note that documentation and tooling support are minimum or inexistent yet.
+Please note that documentation and tooling support are minimum or inexistent yet.
 We're working hard to update everything to version 2.0.0 as soon as possible.
 Thanks for your patience.
 {{% /notice %}}